 The full Economics course at Cambridge lasts three years.
-The first year provides a broad introduction to both pure and applied economics and to economic issues in history, politics, and sociology.
-The second year builds on the work of the first year and provides some options, including mathematical economics, development and labour.
-The final year provides a much greater range of options chosen from areas such as economic theory, public finance, banking, industry, the economics of development, statistics, econometrics, sociology, and economic history.
+The first year provides a broad introduction to both pure and applied economics and to economic issues in history, and politics.
+The second year builds on the work of the first year courses in microeconomics, macroeconomics and econometrics, and provides a selection of optional courses including mathematical economics, development and labour.
+The final year provides a much greater range of options chosen from areas such as economic theory, public economics, banking and finance, industrial organisation, development, advanced econometrics, sociology, and economic history.

-Trinity presently has two Nobel Laureates in Economics: Sir James Mirrlees, a mathematical economist, who was awarded a Nobel Prize in 1996 for his work on optimal taxation and asymmetric information; and the former Master and senior Fellow of the College, Professor Amartya Sen, who was awarded a Nobel Prize in 1998 for his contributions to the theory of social choice and his studies of the economics of poverty.
+Two Fellows of the College have been awarded Nobel Prizes in Economics: Sir James Mirrlees, a mathematical economist, who was awarded a Nobel Prize in 1996 for his work on optimal taxation and asymmetric information; and former Master of the College, Professor Amartya Sen, who was awarded a Nobel Prize in 1998 for his contributions to the theory of social choice and his studies of the economics of poverty.

 Much of the teaching in the first and second years is done in College but for the specialised options in the final year we may arrange for you to be supervised elsewhere.
 With an annual intake of between 14 and 16 the total number of undergraduates reading Economics in Trinity is about 45 and the College usually has about a dozen research students in the subject.
 This supplies the varied and supportive peer group essential for lively and successful studies.
 The Trinity College Economics Society arranges meetings for visiting speakers.